Collaboration with: Savara Inc (USA) / Savara ApS (Denmark) and Affibody AB (Sweden)

 Funded by: The Market Development Fund

-Through this project we aim at changing the way industry measures residual HCP levels in biopharmaceuticals.
-The outcome should be a validated residual HCP quantitation method by SWATH LC- MS/MS. This will make it faster to bring new biopharmaceutical products to the market.
-And eventually also make the biopharmaceuticals safer to use.
+Through this project, we aim at changing the way the industry measures residual HCP levels in biopharmaceuticals.
+The outcome should be a validated residual HCP quantitation method by SWATH LC-MS/MS. This will make it faster to bring new biopharmaceutical products to the market.
+And eventually, also make the biopharmaceuticals safer to use.

 Through this project, we will refine the HCP analysis method by SWATH mass spectrometry.
 We developed this method in collaboration with the University of Southern Denmark (SDU) and Statens Serum Institut, in a previous collaboration supported by Innovation Fund Denmark.
-The project includes method qualification and validation in accordance to regulatory guidelines, together with different test customers.
+The project includes method qualification and validation per regulatory guidelines, together with different test customers.